Home Improvement and Commercial Contractor Disputes

 II.
 PA’s GENERAL CONSUMER PROTECTION LAW

 Pennsylvania’s version of consumer protection law, generally, is the Unfair Trade Practices and Consumer Protection Law or “UTPCPL.”
-However, it only applies to jobs on property used primarily for the owner’s residence, meaning not a non-commercial purpose.
+However, it only applies to jobs on property used primarily for the owner’s residence.
+Thus, it only applies to non-commercial jobs.

 But when the UTPCPL does apply, it’s a game changer, potentially.
 It can entitle the home owner to an award for his attorney fees plus treble (or triple) damages for the home owner’s reliance on the contractor or builder’s false statement.
 Such a claim may exist for statements made before and during the performance of work, but this only applies to both home improvement and new build construction.